-ICT Power of 3 (AMD): Accumulation, Manipulation, Distribution Explained
+AMD Model Trading: ICT Power of 3 (Accumulation, Manipulation, Distribution) Explained

-The Power of 3 describes how institutional price delivery unfolds in three phases:
+The AMD model — also called the Power of 3 — describes how institutional price delivery unfolds in three distinct phases:

 - Accumulation - Institutions quietly build positions during a low-volatility period